libretime/libretime/docs/admin-manual/setup/upgrade.md

 sidebar_position: 80
 ---

-This guide will walk you though the steps required to upgrade LibreTime.
+This guide walk you though the steps required to upgrade LibreTime.

 :::tip